How to Hire Employees in Puerto Rico

 - Puerto Rico unemployment tax.
 You pay 5.6% of the first $7,000 for each employee.

 - Disability tax.
-This is shared equally between employer and employee and amounts to 0.6% of the first $9,000 in salary.
+This tax is shared equally between employer and employee and amounts to 0.6% of the first $9,000 in salary.

 When Act 20 was originally passed, Puerto Rico’s unemployment rate was nearly 18%, so the legislation included a provision that Act 20 businesses employ at least five employees in Puerto Rico, one of which could be the business owner.
+Later, after Puerto Rico’s economy improved and the unemployment rate sank, the employee requirement was dropped.